hsc-latte/hs32core/docs/CPU.md

 - The duration of the T<sub>W</sub> read clock (no data input) is determined by the `tpd` of whichever memory chip used.
 - T<sub>W</sub> can span multiple clock periods to allow for different memory timings.
 This will allow the CPU to be clocked at a higher speed than the memory chips.

-In implementation, OE# is the AND of 2 signals, one leading edge and one falling edge driven signals.
+In the implementation, OE# is the AND of 2 signals, one leading edge and one falling edge-driven signals.

 <!-- WAVEDROM JSON FILE
 { signal: [